-9. Loan Interest
+9. Loan interest

 If you’re trying to get your small business running and have a bank loan or accrued credit card interest, this might qualify as a business expense tax deduction.

-10. Retirement Contributions
+10. Retirement contributions

-Creatives or are self-employed often don’t have the luxury of a company retirement plan like a 401k.
+Independent business owners often don’t have the luxury of a company retirement plan like a 401k.
 However, preparing for retirement should be on your mind if you have a 401k or not!

 However, it’s important to be mindful of your annual contribution limit, which can vary by plan.

-While it seems logical that you should be able to deduct an outfit you only wear for shooting weddings or speaking at events, unfortunately most clothing won’t qualify as a business expense.
+While it seems logical that you should be able to deduct an outfit you only wear for shooting weddings or speaking at events, unfortunately, most clothing won’t qualify as a business expense.